<<<UPDATED MAY 2020>>>

 In recent years it has become apparent that the number of bad-weather cancellations suffered on the Oban – Craignure service has been increasing.

 We have pressed this issue with CalMac on many occasions, but there is no definitive answer to what factors are causing the problem.
 It is a major issue that impacts on island life severely and needs to be resolved.
-It is not clear why the MV Isle of Mull, that typically used to fail to sail on a handful of occasions each winter, now has winter cancellation rates as high as 10%.
+Winter reliability is now the users’ top concern.

 Many influences have been suggested: